 Improving the patient experience in Emergency Departments across Alberta.

-To gain a clear understanding of the patient experience in Emergency Departments, I designed an initial journey map that was used in a workshop with patients and staff to map the process, identify barriers in communication, and express emotions related to their experience.
+Our team engaged patients and Emergency Department staff in focus group sessions to understand the patient journey from the moment they walk through the doors, to the moment they are discharged.
+I designed an initial journey map that was used in the first focus group with patients and staff to map the process, identify pain points, and express emotions related to their experience.

 Alberta Health Services

 User Research, Ideation, Service Mapping, Strategy, Design